 Digital twins have huge potential to improve product workflows.
 But the complexity of the necessary procedures is often an impediment to their use.
 DT Ops is designed to set a new trend in digital twins.

 There are some market analyses that really make you sit up and listen, such as this one from Markets &Markets on digital twins: The market for digital twins is huge, with double-digit annual growth.
 Most companies (85%) have recognized this trend, and have already drawn up plans for ways to make use of digital twins.
-But surprisingly few companies have put their plans into practice so far: Only (8 percent), and only 35 percent of companies have made a start in this direction.
+But surprisingly few companies (only 8 percent) have put their plans into practice so far.
+And only 35 percent of companies have made a start in this direction.

 DT Ops – A modular approach to the Digital Twin